astronautas/astronautas.github.io/_posts/2025-10-25-llms-shipping-side-projects.md

 layout: post
 title: LLMs are the missing link to shipping side projects
 ---
-I've been procrastinating on shipping a small UI improvement to my blog, and an LLM made it happen.
+I've been procrastinating on shipping a small UI improvement to my blog, and an LLM helped it happen.

 <!--more-->